When looking for a new home to buy, should I really be concerned about the resale value?

 • Transportation systems

 Another factor to consider is the home’s access to major highways.
-This one could end up being a double-edged sword if the community’s urban development plan is under par.
+This could end up being a double-edged sword if the community’s urban development plan falls short.
 For example, a home that is desirable now due to its quiet neighborhood could end up being right next to a noisy intersection or major freeway a few years down the road.

 Your real estate agent is an expert at helping you look at the potential risks and rewards for these types of factors – don’t forget to ask for their help.